genropy/genropy_saved/docs/genro/bag/bagOne.rst

 		>>> 'a' in mybag
 		True

-	- Finally, you can transform a Bag into a dict with the :meth:`gnr.core.gnrbag.Bag.asDict` method: check the :ref:`from_bag_to_dict` paragraph for further details.
+	- Finally, you can transform a Bag into a dict with the :meth:`asDict` method: check the :ref:`from_bag_to_dict` paragraph for further details.

 **Footnotes:**